Maxelee/zoomGZ/docs/source/access.rst

 ------------
 Users with a Flatiron Rusty computing account can find the hydrodynamical simulation data at:

-:code:`/mnt/ceph/users/camels/PUBLIC_RELEASE/IllustrisTNG/zoom/zoom/GZ28`
+:code:`/mnt/ceph/users/camels/PUBLIC_RELEASE/Sims/IllustrisTNG/zoom/GZ28`

 This directory also hosts the file listing each simulation's astrophysical and cosmological parameters, whether they are surrogate or base simulations, and the random seed used to generate the simulations.
 We further host a file detailing the parameter names, fiducial values, minimum and maximum values, and a brief description.
+The FOF/subfind catalogs are located at:

+:code:`/mnt/ceph/users/camels/PUBLIC_RELEASE/FOF_Subfind/IllustrisTNG/zoom/GZ28`

 The dark matter only analogs for the hydro simulations can be found at

-:code:`/mnt/ceph/users/camels/PUBLIC_RELEASE/IllustrisTNG_DM/zoom/zoom/GZ28`
+:code:`/mnt/ceph/users/camels/PUBLIC_RELEASE/Sims/IllustrisTNG_DM/zoom/GZ28`
+:code:`/mnt/ceph/users/camels/PUBLIC_RELEASE/FOF_Subfind/IllustrisTNG_DM/zoom/GZ28`

 .. _binder: